overextended/overextended.github.io/docs/ox_inventory/Guides/stashes.md

 - `slots` - Number of slots that the stash will have
 - `weight` - Maximum stash weight
 - `owner` - See below
-- `job` - Key-value pairs of job name and minimum grade to access
+- `group` - Key-value pairs of job name and minimum grade to access
 - `coords` - Vector or table containing coordinates

 The owner field will set permissions for stash access, with stashes registering to specific identifiers.